 In advanced cases of congestive heart failure, narrowed or leaking heart valves are repaired or replaced with a mechanical valve.

 It is used to open a blocked artery where the doctor places a stent to help the blood vessel remain open.

 Coronary Bypass Surgery

 This surgery is used to reroute blood vessels so the blood can travel throughout the body, avoiding blocked blood vessels.

 A heart transplant is the only choice for people with severe congestive heart failure.

 Congestive heart failure is treatable.
-If you or a loved one is suffering from a cardiovascular disease, it is imperative to get an expert advice.
+If you or a loved one is suffering from a cardiovascular disease, it is imperative to get the best Cardiologist advice.
 Remember, lifestyle changes go a long way in improving your wellness and are highly recommended for someone who has a heart condition.